 For a description of the properties that specific map projections preserve, see Summary and Guide to Projections.

-Shape is preserved locally (within "small" areas) when the scale of a map at any point on the map is the same in any direction.
-Projections with this property are called conformal.
-In them, meridians (lines of longitude) and parallels (lines of latitude) intersect at right angles.
-An older term for conformal is orthomorphic (from the Greek orthos, straight, and morphe, shape).
+Map projections that preserve shape locally (within "small" areas) are conformal.
+A projection is conformal when, at any point, the scale of the map is the same in all directions.
+When a projection preserves shape, the meridians (lines of longitude) and parallels (lines of latitude) intersect at right angles.
+An older term for conformal is orthomorphic.

-A map projection can preserve distances from the center of the projection to all other places on the map (but from the center only).
-Such a map projection is called equidistant.
-Maps are also described as equidistant when the separation between parallels is uniform (e.g., distances along meridians are maintained).
-No map projection maintains distance proportionality in all directions from any arbitrary point.
+Map projections that preserve distance are equidistant.
+A projection is equidistant when it preserves distances from the center of the projection to all other points on the map.
+Maps are also described as equidistant when the separation between the parallels is uniform (as in, the projection maintains distances along meridians).
+No map projection maintains distance in all directions from any arbitrary point.

-A map projection preserves direction when azimuths (angles from the central point or from a point on a line to another point) are portrayed correctly in all directions.
-Many azimuthal projections have this property.
+A map projection preserves direction when the projection portrays azimuths (angles from the central point or from a point on a line to another point) correctly in all directions.
+Many azimuthal projections preserve direction.

-Scale is the ratio between a distance portrayed on a map and the same extent on the Earth.
-No projection faithfully maintains constant scale over large areas, but some are able to limit scale variation to one or two percent.
+Scale is the ratio between a distance portrayed on a map and the same extent on the sphere.
+No projection maintains constant scale over large areas, but some are able to limit scale variation to one or two percent.